spryker/spryker-docs/_drafts/oryx/technology.md

 In the Oryx framework, our approach is to minimize the loading of JavaScript on the client side unless it is necessary.
 Instead of loading a full JavaScript framework, we opt for gradually loading snippets of JavaScript as required.

 ### Web Components
-Web Components are a set of web platform APIs that allow developers to create custom, reusable, and encapsulated HTML elements.
+Oryx components are build as web components.
+Web components is a set of web platform standards that allow developers to create custom, reusable, and encapsulated HTML elements.

+Oryx uses LIT elements to build web components, but you can use any framework (or plain HTML) to build those components.

 ### Web hosting
 Any hosting provider can be used, but SSR specific build will require additional configuration.